 Not all of the courses shown below have been accepted as fulfilling the requirements for core content under the Society's Chartered Meteorologist Accreditation Scheme.
 List of accredited courses.

-BSc in Mathematics with Meteorology
+BSc in Geophysics and Meteorology

 This degree programme includes some meteorology and climate science